cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 ### Testing proper

-With the preparation done, you can add a test when the player makes their first move.
+With the preparation done, add a test when the player makes their first move.
 For the test to be meaningful, remember to check all token denominations:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/msg_server_play_move_test.go#L88-L122]
 func (suite *IntegrationTestSuite) TestPlayMovePlayerPaidForeignToken() {